tavikukko/devtalksdemo/README.md

 This is the application was first demoed at [DevTalks 2016](http://www.devtalks.fi/).

-Here are the instructions to run this in your local environment.
+Here is the instructions to run this in your local environment.

 ## Prerequisites